Pride parade: First pride marches

-The first marches were both serious and fun, and served to inspire the widening LGBT movement; they were repeated in the following years, and more and more annual marches started up in other cities throughout the world.
+The first marches were both serious and fun and served to inspire the widening LGBTQ movement; they were repeated in the following years and more and more annual marches started up in other cities throughout the world.
 In Atlanta and New York City the marches were called Gay Liberation Marches, and the day of celebration was called "Gay Liberation Day"; in Los Angeles and San Francisco they became known as 'Gay Freedom Marches' and the day was called "Gay Freedom Day".
 As more cities and even smaller towns began holding their own celebrations, these names spread.
 The rooted ideology behind the parades is a critique of space which has been produced to seem heteronormative and 'straight', and therefore any act appearing to be homosexual is considered dissident by society.
 The Parade brings this queer culture into the space.
 The marches spread internationally, including to London where the first "gay pride rally" took place on 1 July 1972, the date chosen deliberately to mark the third anniversary of the Stonewall riots.

 In the 1980s, there was a cultural shift in the gay movement.
 Activists of a less radical nature began taking over the march committees in different cities, and they dropped "Gay Liberation" and "Gay Freedom" from the names, replacing them with "Gay Pride".
+The term "Gay Pride" was claimed to be coined either by Jack Baker and Michael McConnell, an activist couple in Minnesota, or by Thom Higgins, another gay rights activist in Minnesota.

+The Middle East had its first pride march in 1979 in Israel.
+The pride march has grown to over 250,000 participants by 2019.
+In 2017, the first pride march week in the Middle East was established in Lebanon.

+The oldest LGBT community center in South Florida Pridelines has been a partner of Miami Beach Pride for more than a decade.

+In Southeast Asia, the first pride march was celebrated on June 26, 1994, when 30-50 individuals marched in Quezon City in the Philippines.
+Less than three decades later, the government rejected an equality legislation, sparking the largest pride march in Southeast Asia, where over 110,000 people in 2023 marched in Quezon City in support of the SOGIE Equality Bill.

+East Asia saw its first pride march on August 28, 1994, when a march was held in Tokyo in Japan.
+The largest ever pride march in the region was held in 2022 when over 120,000 people marched in Taiwan to support equal rights.

+The first pride march in South Asia was held on July 2, 1999, in the city of Kolkata in India.